pujaltedavid/lucky-cat/README.md

 # lucky-cat

-> Source code, tools and small documentation created for luckycat translator. (this readme is incomplete).
+> Source code, tools and small documentation created for luckycat translator.

-Welcome to **LuckyCat**, the first Human to Cat and viceversa unique online translator.
+Welcome to [LuckyCat](https://luckycat.tk), the first Human to Cat and viceversa unique online translator.

+The current web app can be visited at https://luckycat.tk/

 Cats are above humans, don't deny it.
 Sometimes you want to be a cat but you don't know how to express yourself.
 Now you can.

-The current web app can be visited at https://luckycat.tk/

 <img src="/readme-files/home-desktop.png" alt="Home translation example in desktop mode">